-What the data suggests so far is that there are very few differences in parental aspirations for their children in relation to education and that working class and lower educated parents are just as, or more likely, to spend time helping their children with school work, especially at early ages.
-In sum, this questions the idea that working class, lower income or lower educated parents lack aspiration for their children or fail to help them engage with education.
-It suggests that the state scale message about education has filtered through to all households and that they are busy engaging with this agenda, supporting it through encouraging their children to work hard at school, and helping them to do so.
+What the data suggests is that there are very few differences in parental aspirations for their children in relation to education and that working class and lower educated parents are just as, or more likely, to spend time helping their children with school work, especially at early ages.
+This questions the idea that working class, lower income or lower educated parents lack aspiration for their children or fail to help them engage with education.
+It rather suggests that the state scale message about education has filtered through to all households.

-Class Based Differences in Resources to Pursue Household Social Reproduction Strategies
+Class Based Differences in Resources to Pursue HSRS

 This is not to say that class differences in HSRS are unimportant.
-In this section we show that there remain important differences in the extent to which different households can utilise informational, cultural and financial resources in support in their HSRS.
+There remain important differences in the extent to which different households can utilise informational, cultural and financial resources in support of their HSRS.

 First, while our aggregate variable for testing parental attitudes to education (ParEdAtt) did not show class-based variation up to age 11, at age 14 there were clear variations.
 Part of this was caused by the difference in the measure at that age 14 where there is greater scope for variation because of the larger range of answer options on the survey and because it includes a ‘likelihood’ or confidence measure in those aspirations.
 At age 14, class-based differences are present.
 On the NS-SEC proxy the mean scores on this variable range from 4.3 for Professional and Managerial parents to 3.8 for Semi-Routine/Routine parents with a linear pattern (in that the mean increased for each of the class groups from Routine through to Professional/Managerial) through the class groups which is statistically significant.
 Similar and significant linear patterns were also apparent concerning parental qualifications and income group quintiles at age 14.
 The largest differences were related to parental qualifications, with a 25% difference in the mean score.
-Like earlier research (Lupton & Kintrea, 2011, Irwin, 2018) we can conclude that parental aspirations about children’s education are not greatly affected by class, income (or indeed ethnicity), but confidence in those aspirations does vary to some extent as children get closer to the end of compulsory schooling.
+Like earlier research (Lupton & Kintrea, 2011, Irwin, 2018) we can conclude that parental aspirations about children’s education are not greatly affected by class, income (or indeed ethnicity), but confidence in those aspirations does vary as children get closer to the end of compulsory schooling.

 Differences along class lines were also apparent in the investment of time on educational activities (ParInvTime3rs) at age 14, as opposed to at earlier ages.
 At age 14 there were small but statistically significant differences between Professional and Managerial and Intermediate class parents and the rest with the former having slightly higher scores, with similar patterns reported for higher income groups.